AdaCore/git-hooks/README.md

 For projects that want to use separate email addresses based on a commit or the name of the reference being updated, it is possible to use a script in place of an email address in the `hooks.mailinglist` config.
-Script entries are indentified by the fact that the entry is an **absolute filename**, and that this filename points to a file on the server which is **an executable**.
+Script entries are identified by the fact that the entry is an **absolute filename**, and that this filename points to a file on the server which is **an executable**.